Daisy-McG/Hangman/README.md

  * User Win / Lose scores are displayed on Screen

 Description:<br>
 A score section will be added to the page to show the user how many games they have won or lost during their session.
-This score will only be dislayed for the current session.
+This score will only be displayed for the current session.
 Once the browser is closed, the score will not be available next time the user goes to the site.

 ### **The Skeleton Plane**
 #### Wireframes